MichaelMcDonnell/rt3conf/README.md

 # rt3conf

-An *unofficial* tool for configuring Railroad Tycoon 3.
+The rt3conf program is an **unofficial** tool for configuring Railroad Tycoon 3.
+With it you can run the game at modern screen resolutions that are not possible to select in the settings.
+It can also be used to turn off settings that crash the game to the point where you cannot open the game to undo the setting.

-Railroad Tycoon is trademarked by Take-Two Interactive Software, Inc., and this software is not affiliated with them in any way.
+_Railroad Tycoon is trademarked by Take-Two Interactive Software, Inc., and this software is not affiliated with them in any way._

 ## Usage